Family business − Handmade in England, United Kingdom − Sustainably-sourced 100% pure beeswax

 100% pure beeswax luxury handmade candles and unique artisan products

 No paraffin wax.
 No soy wax.
 No palm oil.

 A truly eco-friendly family business

 The beautiful, bright glow of a lit beeswax candle is on the same light spectrum as sunlight

-For every 450g/1lb of beeswax, honey bees have to collect nectar from nearly 33 million flowers
+For every 1 lb (450g) of beeswax, honey bees have to collect nectar from nearly 33 million flowers

 75,000 honey bees work together to make 1 lb (450g) of beeswax

-Beeswax food wraps prevent an estimated 480 metres of plastic wrap going to landfill and into our oceans per year (based on a family of 4 using 24 packs of 20 metres).
-This is a great way to reduce food waste as the cotton material allows some of the moisture to escape and your food to breathe which means that bacteria have to work harder to decompose your food; this means that your food should stay fresher for longer wrapped in beeswax food wraps compared to plastic wrap or aluminum foil.
-We've found that we save money in the long run on our grocery bill as less food is wasted at home by using beeswax food wraps.
-Beeswax food wraps are biodegradable.
+They are also a great way to reduce food waste as the cotton material allows some of the moisture to escape and your food to breathe which means that bacteria have to work harder to decompose your food.
+This means that your food should stay fresher for longer wrapped in Honey Bee Wraps compared to plastic wrap or aluminium foil.
+We've found that we save money in the long run on our grocery bill as less food is wasted at home by using Honey Bee Wraps.